-Recommendation #4 5.1.4 Position descriparticulate: • that children are v Priority 2 the commitment of understanding of Details of finding Position descriptions that were sampled did not mention safeguarding.
-Recommendation Recommendation Position descriptions are updated to note that students are respected and reference the College's commitment to safeguarding.
+Recommendation #4 5.1.4 Position descriptions, selection criteria, referee checks and interview questions articulate: that children are valued and respected; the commitment of the entity to child safeguarding; and where appropriate to the role, an understanding of children's developmental needs and culturally safe practices.
+Details of finding tails of finding Position descriptions that were sampled did not mention safeguarding.
+Recommendation Position descriptions are updated to note that students are respected and reference the College's commitment to safeguarding.
 Agreed Action 1.
 The College will update all position descriptions to note that students are respected and reference the College's commitment to safeguarding.
 Responsibility Responsibility Fr.
 Peter Porteous, Provincial Delegate & Ms. Silvana Vicoli, Principal, Servite College.
 Oue date 31 March 2023

-Recommendation #5 5.3.2 All Church Auth required to participa commencement.
-Priority 3 Details of finding Details of finding Members of the College Leadership team have not attended ACSL's NCSS Introductory Sessions for Leaders.
-Recommendation The College leadership team and School Council plan to attend the ACSL's NCSS In Sessions for Leaders.
+Recommendation #5 5.3.2 All Church Authorities who are a signatory to a Service Agreement with ACSL are required to participate in the NCSS Introductory Session for Leaders within four months of commencement.
+Priority 3 Details of finding Members of the College Leadership team have not attended ACSL's NCSS Introductory Sessions for Leaders.
+Recommendation The College leadership team and School Council plan to attend the ACSL's NCSS Introductory Sessions for Leaders.
 NCSS Introductory

-Agreed Action 1.
-The College leadership team and School Council will attend the ACSL's NCSS Introductory Sessions for Leaders.
+Agreed Action The College leadership team and School Council will attend the ACSL's NCSS Introductory Sessions for Leaders.
 Responsibility Fr.
 Peter Porteous, Provincial Delegate & Ms. Silvana Vicoli, Principal, Servite College.
 Due date 30 September 2023

-Recommendation # 5.4.2 Annual perfor relevant to their rol Priority 2 Details of finding Findings indicate that not all personnel are part of annual appraisal processes.
+Recommendation #6 Recommendation #6 • 5.4.2 Annual performance reviews for personnel include child safeguarding responsibilities relevant to their role.
+Details of finding Findings indicate that not all personnel are part of annual appraisal processes.
 Recommendation All personnel are appraised annually in respect to their roles.
 Appraisals should address child safeguarding responsibilities relevant to the role.
 Agreed Action 1.
 The College will appraise all personnel annually in respect to their roles.
 2. Appraisals will address child safeguarding responsibilities relevant to the role.
 Responsibility Fr.
 Peter Porteous, Provincial Delegate & Ms. Silvana Vicoli, Principal, Servite College.
-Due date e date 31 March 2023
+Due date Oue date 31 March 2023